aspose-ocr/Aspose.OCR-Documentation/python/release-notes/release-notes-2023/aspose-ocr-python-23-7-1-release-notes/_index.md

 #### `IDCardRecognitionSettings.automatic_color_inversion`

-When set to `true`, Aspose.OCR for Python via .NET uses an special OCR algorithm for automatic detection and accurate recognition of of white text on a dark/black background in scanned or photographed ID cards.
+When set to `true`, Aspose.OCR for Python via .NET uses a special OCR algorithm for automatic detection and accurate recognition of of white text on a dark/black background in scanned or photographed ID cards.

 {{% alert color="primary" %}}
 Unless you are optimizing every aspect of recognition (for example, for online applications or entry-level devices), do not disable this setting.